WhisperingDuck/Pizza-Place-Tycoon--V1-/dev-plan.md

 - [ ] Playtest each feature as it's added
 - [ ] Refactor and fix bugs as needed
 - [ ] Prepare for next feature chunk based on feedback

+## UI/UX & Refactor TODOs

+- Move “Buy Flour” button into the Ingredients Table (right panel) when implemented.
+- Remove Flour and Dough from Stats panel once Ingredients Table is live.
+- Increase or make flexible the width of the right panel to fit full ingredients/supplies tables.
+- Refactor business log to support multiple message types (customer events, daily summary, game over, etc.) as components with unique styles.

 ---